nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/05-using-the-setup-wizard.md

 # Using the Setup Wizard

+If you've [configured the a database connection](./04-connecting-a-database.md) already using a `portal-ext.properties` file, the Basic Configuration page shows your configured database settings.
+Otherwise, use the Setup Wizard to configure the DXP database.

-The entry point for many users starting Liferay DXP for the first time is the Setup Wizard.
-The Setup Wizard provides a convenient way to configure the following:
+On [running Liferay DXP for the first time](./02-installation-overview.md#running-liferay-dxp-for-the-first-time), the Setup Wizard appears.
+It provides a convenient way to configure the following:

+* Portal name
-* Locale and Timezone
+* Locale and time zone
-* Configuring the Admin User
+* Admin user
-* Connecting a Database
+* Database connection

-> **Note**: Experienced users who have already configured Liferay by creating `.properties` files can disable and skip using the Setup Wizard by appending `setup.wizard.enabled=false` to an already created `.properties` file.
+> **Note**: If you have already configured Liferay DXP and its [database connection](../04-connecting-a-database.md) using a [`portal-ext.properties` file](../14-reference/03-portal-properties.md), you can disable the Setup Wizard by appending `setup.wizard.enabled=false` to that properties file.

 ![Supply the information for the portal and the portal's default administrator user on the Basic Configuration page.](./using-the-setup-wizard/images/01.png)